 Neighborhood Outreach Coordinator

-Ultimately, Totem Electric will upgrade 25 traffic signals throughout Totem Lake and along 100th Avenue Northeast to Intelligent Transportation Systems technology.
+All of this is part of Kirkland's upgrade of 25 traffic signals throughout Totem Lake and along 100th Avenue Northeast to Intelligent Transportation Systems technology.

-Totem Electric will complete the technology upgrades by spring 2017.
+Totem Electric will complete the technology upgrades by late spring 2017.

 When complete, these 25 traffic signals will function as an inter-connected system, which Kirkland’s transportation engineers can adjust remotely in real-time from the City Hall-based Traffic Management Center.